 Alabama

-Per Alabama’s Department of Labor website, it does not have any wage notice requirements that employers must follow, including requirements to provide wage statements or pay stubs.
+Kicking off our list of wage notice requirements by state is Alabama.
+Per the state’s Department of Labor website, Alabama does not have any wage notice requirements that employers must follow, including requirements to provide wage statements or pay stubs.

 Alaska